catonetworks/terraform-cato-vsocket-aws-tgw-ha/README.md

 ## NOTE
 - For help with finding exact sytax to match site location for city, state_name, country_name and timezone, please refer to the [cato_siteLocation data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/siteLocation).
 - For help with finding a license id to assign, please refer to the [cato_licensingInfo data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/licensingInfo).
+- Creation of the Default Route in the Transit Gateway Route-Table is Feature-Flagged, to allow for planned migration.
+Defaults to False (Don't Build)

 ## Usage